San Catervo, Tolentino

-The Cathedral of San Catervo is a Roman Catholic church located in Tolentino, Province of Macerata, Region of Marche.
+The Cathedral of San Catervo is a Roman Catholic church located in Tolentino, Province of Macerata, Marche.
 The 13th-century Gothic style church is now generally contained by a newer Neoclassical facade.

 History

-A church or chapel dedicated to Saint Catervus existed at the site and was rebuilt in a by Benedictine monks, starting in 1256.
+A church or chapel dedicated to Saint Catervus existed at the site and was rebuilt by Benedictine monks, starting in 1256.
 The presbytery of the prior gothic-style church stood at the site of the modern facade.
 At the time, the Chapel of San Catervo, now called the Chapel of the Santissimi Trinità was erected.
 In 1820, a reconstruction began, initially guided by the painter Giuseppe Lucatelli and followed by an architect from Macerata, Conte Spada.
 The portal on the left side of the church belongs to the original church.